kian2929/DataCenter-Assistant/README.md

 5. **Component Upgrades**: Sequentially upgrades SDDC Manager, NSX, vCenter, and ESXi
 6. **Final Validation**: Validates successful upgrade completion

+Monitor the upgrade process through:
+- `sensor.vcf_[domain]_upgrade_status` - Current upgrade step
+- `sensor.vcf_[domain]_upgrade_logs` - Detailed progress logs

+## Important Implementation Notes

+### Fixed Request Bodies for Component Upgrades

+⚠️ **Note on API Implementation**: The request bodies used during component upgrade initiation are **fixed/hard-coded** and designed to function with our specific use case scenario (nested lab setup).
+While the VMware Cloud Foundation API provides extensive configuration options for upgrade operations (as documented in the API reference), implementing a complete functionality that would allow users to configure all these parameters from Home Assistant is **not realistic** and **out of scope** for this integration.

+The current implementation uses simplified, pre-configured request bodies that cover the most common upgrade scenarios.

+### Expected Upgrade Behavior

 > **⚠️ Note**: ESX host and cluster upgrade functionality is not yet implemented.
 The upgrade workflow currently supports SDDC Manager, NSX, and vCenter components.
 As a result, a VCF upgrade will never succeed in this version of the integration. **It is expected to fail, and this is acknowledged.**

-Monitor the upgrade process through:
-- `sensor.vcf_[domain]_upgrade_status` - Current upgrade step
-- `sensor.vcf_[domain]_upgrade_logs` - Detailed progress logs

 ## Debug Logging